Ritesh-zt0/riteshkumar.github_portfolio.io/README.md

 I'm an Aspiring Data Analyst 💻, Gamer 🎮, and Nemophilist 🌴!
 </h2>

-I love data visualizations and analyzing it to solve the problems.
+I love data visualization and analyzing it to solve the problems.
 I am an engineering graduate of Electronics and Telecommunication Engineering from Pillai College of Engineering affiliated with University of Mumbai.
 Recently completed my Google Data Analytics course from Coursera.

 💼 Skills and Platforms: